-Being tourists, and first-time Tresors that we were, we showed up to the club at 11:30 PM.
+Being tourists, and the first-time Tresors that we were, we showed up to the club at 11:30 PM.
 A short metro train ride away from the Berlin Haptbanof (the city’s main train station), Tresor occupies an old power plant in a rather dark area.
-Walking toward the building, we were greeted by multiple drug dealers on the sidewalks, offering us weed, ecstasy, and cocaine.
+Walking toward the building, we were greeted by multiple drug dealers, offering us weed, ecstasy, and cocaine.
 We kindly declined, to which they went on with their business.
 It was a shock to have random, sketch-looking dudes just come up to us, and whisper their menu.
 You definitely don’t see that in our region!

-Once midnight 30 hit, doors opened- entry was swift.
-We were relieved that we didn’t encounter a strict-entry process, a la Berghain.
-We paid 14 euros, got our wrist stamped, and in we went!
-In our research, we read some reviews saying foreigners are discriminated against at Tresor.
+Once midnight 30 hit, doors opened.
+Entry was swift.
+We paid 14 euros, got our wrists stamped, and in we went!
+In our research, we read some reviews saying foreigners are discriminated against at Tresor at the door.
 We didn’t receive such treatment.

 When you step into most nightclubs here in our region, it’s easy to find the dance floor.
 Often times, it’s right in front of your face.
 Tresor?
 A different story.